Name:

 Distinguishing Characteristics:

 Sometimes, a single leg bone can be enough to shed light on a creature that lived 175 million years ago.
-That's the case with Ozraptor, the partial tibia of which was first identified as belonging to a Jurassic turtle, and then reassigned to a new (and relatively early) genus of theropod closely related to the South American Abelisaurus.
-Until more fossils are found, though, that's all we may ever know about this distinctively named dinosaur.
+That's the case with the Australian Ozraptor, the partial tibia of which was first identified as belonging to a Jurassic turtle, and then reassigned to a new (and relatively early) genus of theropod (meat-eating dinosaur) closely related to the South American Abelisaurus.
+Until more fossil specimens are identified, though, that's all we may ever know about this distinctively named dinosaur--and you should know that many experts are extremely skeptical about the existence of various dinosaur families, such as tyrannosaurs and ornithomimids ("bird mimics"), in the lands Down Under.